rchori/tic-tac-toe/README.md

 # Сlassic Tic-Tac-Toe game in an unconventional way

-**resources** folder contains media files, link to a trained facial shape predictor and the built classification model (open/closed eye)
+**resources** folder contains media files, link to a trained facial shape predictor and the built classification model (open/closed eye), the dataset of a right eye with two states (open and closed)

 **open_closed_eye_detection** detects eye frame based on face_landmark_detection and identify whether the right eye is open or closed with the help of the classification model